nobiot/md-roam/README.md

 Although markdown files do not need `org-ref` it is required if you would like to use cite backlinks.

-One notable difference may be that the cite file (the literature source) uses `#+ROAM_KEY` without the `cite:`.
+One notable difference may be that the cite file (the literature source) uses `#+ROAM_KEY` without the `cite:` -- for this key, `md-roam` only supports the `org-roam` convention with `#+`.
 For example, in your literature note, you need do the following:

 ```
 title: How to Take Smart Notes: One Simple Technique to Boost Writing, Learning and Thinking – for Students, Academics and Nonfiction Book Writers
 #+ROAM_KEY: Ahrens2017
 ```

+Specifying the roam key with `cite:` as in `cite:Ahrens2017` should work, but in this case, the literature note itself ends up referencing itself, adding a cite-backlink to its own backlink buffer -- not a big problem, but you might find it a bit confusing.

 Known limitations are listed in the next section below.

 ## Features of Org Roam NOT Supported (Limitations)

-- Does not support aliases for a file (#+ROAM_ALIAS) ([#5](https://github.com/nobiot/md-roam/pull/5))
 - Does not support (feat): optionally use headline as title [#538](https://github.com/jethrokuan/org-roam/pull/538) (See [#4](https://github.com/nobiot/md-roam/issues/4), [#5](https://github.com/nobiot/md-roam/pull/5))

 ## Upstream Org Roam Commits Tested

 I have been trying to closely trail the upstream `org-roam` development; nevertheless, as it is being actively developed (awesome!), `md-roam` is usually lagging a bit behind.
 As of 2020-05-16, I am using it with upstream version 1.1.0 at commit [`265182a`](https://github.com/org-roam/org-roam/commit/265182a698be6babcbb11718c2821c747b1cff52) (latest as at the time of writing this).

 Please note, however, that Jethro and contributors have added good many new features since my last sync (on 2020-05-02).
-Among them, I have created issues in GitHub for testing the features I see potentially relevant for `md-roam`.
+I have created issues in GitHub for testing these features I see potentially relevant for `md-roam`.

 If anyone has some spare time, I would appreciate your helping with testing (and fixing issues).
 I'll be happy to have comments logged in issues in GitHub (it seems people are more comfortable with it than GitLab) -- I'll try to make explicit and community-friendly how we can use issues etc. as communication channels.